-It is recommended that the student has reached the knowledge of the 3rd year subject Pharmacology.
+It is recommended that the student has passed the 3rd year course Pharmacology.

 Objectives and Contextualisation

 The subject is scheduled for the second semester of the fourth year of the Veterinary Degree, when knowledge of general pathology and etiology, clinical and diagnosis of the main diseases and syndromes have already been achieved.
 The student already has a knowledge of the principles of general pharmacology and knows the large groups of medicines, their mechanism of action and the main desired and undesired effects.